-- Five or six years of continuous sobriety. - The ability to make and take suggestions and criticisms, too. - Experience in chairing meetings. - Knowledge of A.A. affairs, and of where to find the correct information when answers are required. - Thorough familiarity with the Twelve Traditions and the Twelve Concepts and how they apply to local problems. - The ability to be open-minded, to sit down with AA's in the area and with other delegates to discuss and act on matters vital to AA. - If you are thinking about standing for a term as delegate, ask yourself these questions: - How well did you do as a GSR?
-As a committee member? - Do you enjoy responsibility? - Have you discussed the possibility with your family and your employer? - Will the time be available for the amount of work required? - Are you familiar with The A.A.
-Service Manual?
-With AA Comes of Age?
-And of course, with the Twelve Steps, Twelve Traditions and Twelve Concepts? - Have you talked with past delegates to get an idea of the time and effort required and the sort of work necessary?
+- Five or six years of continuous sobriety. - The ability to make and take suggestions and criticisms, too. - Experience in chairing meetings. - Knowledge of A.A. affairs, and of where to find the correct information when answers are required. - Thorough familiarity with the Twelve Traditions and the Twelve Concepts and how they apply to local problems. - The ability to be open-minded, to sit down with A.A.s in the area and with other Delegates to discuss and act on matters vital to A.A. - If you are thinking about standing for a term as Delegate, ask yourself these questions: - How well did you do as a G.S.R.?
+As a committee member? - Do you enjoy responsibility? - o Have you discussed the possibility with your family and your employer?